getsentry/sentry-java/docs/modules/index.rst

 Integrations
 ============

-The Raven Java SDK comes with support for some frameworks and libraries so that you don't have to capture and send errors manually.
+The Sentry Java SDK comes with support for some frameworks and libraries so that you don't have to capture and send errors manually.

 .. toctree::